francescogabrieli/amazon-electronics-sentiment-xai/README.md

 ![Local Explanation](plots/local_explanation_0.png)
 *Figure: SHAP local explanation for a sample review.*
 ### SHAP Visualizations:
-- Global Feature Importance: Shows the top influential words.
+- Global Feature Importance: Highlights the most influential words contributing to predictions.
-- Local Explanations: Explains specific predictions.
+- Local Explanations: Provides interpretability for individual reviews.
 ---
 ## 🚩 Next Steps
-- Expand the use of Explainable AI for deeper insights.
+- Expand the use of Explainable AI for enhanced interpretability.
-- Experiment with advanced NLP techniques (e.g., BERT).
+- Experiment with advanced natural language processing models, such as BERT or GPT.
+- Explore additional feature engineering techniques to further improve model performance.
 ---
 ## 🤝 Contributing
 Contributions are welcome!
-Please open an issue or submit a pull request.
+Feel free to open an issue or submit a pull request for improvements or feature suggestions.
----
-## 📜 License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
----
-## 👩‍💻 Author
-Francesco Gabrieli
-25 y/o Information Engineering graduate passionate about AI, data analytics, and software engineering.

 ---
 Ready to dive in?
 Let’s uncover the sentiments behind Amazon reviews together!